Contact:

 Gutting and selective deconstruction

 When removing non-load-bearing components, safety and the reduction of noise and dust are paramount.
 Hydraulic tools such as combination shears, multi cutters, and concrete pulverizers allow precise separation of metal, composite materials, and concrete.
-For massive components, hydraulic wedge splitters offer a low vibration levels alternative when impacts or explosives are excluded.
+For massive components, hydraulic wedge splitters offer a low-vibration alternative when impacts or explosives are excluded.
+Clean separation by material type and encapsulated work zones support fast disposal and compliant documentation.

 Methods of concrete demolition in existing structures